ngolatka/electronics/usb-nimh-charger/README.md

 It is not advisable to simply use a single circuit and connect several cells in parallel

 ## Operation
-The diode drops ~0,75 V, and the resistors drop between 2,75-3,4 V, depending on the cell voltage.
+The diode D1 drops ~0,75 V, and the resistors R1-R3 drop between 2,75-3,4 V, depending on the cell voltage.
 With a supply voltage of 5 V, this leaves a maximum charging voltage of 1,5 V.

 At 1,5 V cell voltage, the charge current will be ~60 mA, which is in the safe region of 1/30 C for a 1900 mAh cell.
-The charging process could continue indefinitely, but it is recommended to terminate charging after 36-48 hours.
+The charging process could continue indefinitely, but it is recommended to terminate charging after 36-48 hours (or later, if the cell capacity is higher).

 The LED will only light if current actually flows through the cell.
 A bad connection to the cell can thus easily be identified.
 However, R4 and the LED are not strictly required for